MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Settings.md

 #### Working days and hours

 Users can set their own working days and hours in [Outlook settings](https://outlook.office.com/owa/?path=/options/calendarappearance).
-Workplace Analytics attempts to read these custom settings from each user’s mailbox.
-Failing that, it uses the default settings for employees' working days and hours that you set on the **System Defaults** page.
+Workplace Analytics attempts to read these custom settings from each user’s mailbox first.
+Failing that, it uses the default settings for employees' working days and hours that you set in **System Defaults**.

 ##### To set default working days and hours